oracle-livelabs/oci/oci-vtaps-flow-logs/lab3/lab3.md

 * Use the VTAP monitor and Flow Logs to identify the client/server network flows

   ![L3.1](images/vtapsandflowlogs.png)

+### Prerequisites

+* Basic knowledge of OCI Networking components and networking.

 ## Task 1: Create NLB